 Created in 2012, the Department of oncology has a long tradition in scientific and clinical excellence.

-Twenty individual research laboratories make up the Department's research community.
-These include fifteen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an innovative discovery and development structure of six research groups within the Ludwig Lausanne Branch.
+Eighteen distinct research laboratories make up the Department's research community.
+These include seventeen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an integrated discovery and development group of six research teams in the Ludwig Lausanne Branch.

-The community also includes groups dedicated to the clinical development of cell therapies, and the Center for Experimental Therapeutics, its clinical research engine.
-The Center for Precision Oncology at the Lausanne University Hospital, and several affiliated research laboratories at the Swiss Federal Institute of Technology in Lausanne (EPFL), the University of Geneva and the Lausanne University Hospital, complete our science team.
+The community also includes groups dedicated to the clinical development of cell therapies, and the Center of Experimental Therapeutics, its clinical research engine.
+The Center for Precision Oncology at the Lausanne University Hospital, and six affiliated research laboratories at the EPFL, the Swiss Federal Institute of Technology in Lausanne, the University of Geneva and the Lausanne University Hospital, complete our science teams.

 The Department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).